VerenaG/VerenaG.github.io/README.md

 ## Fold Expressions

 Writing template functions with an undefined number of arguments (so called variadic functions) could get verbose prior to C++17.
 Let’s take the following example: We want to write a function that computes a sum over an undefined number of arguments.
 To do that, we have to define a separate function for each edge case.
 Even in this simple example, we need at least one function for no parameters and one for a call with n parameters.
-As you can see in the code below on the left, this produces unneccesary overhead.
+As you can see in the code below, this produces unnecessary overhead.

 | Expression         | Expansion
 |--------------------|-----------------------------------------------|